Medically reviewed on February 20, 2018

-Anorexia (an-o-REK-see-uh) nervosa — often simply called anorexia — is an eating disorder characterized by an abnormally low body weight, intense fear of gaining weight and a distorted perception of body weight.
-People with anorexia place a high value on controlling their weight and shape, using extreme efforts that tend to significantly interfere with activities in their lives.
+Anorexia (an-o-REK-see-uh) nervosa — often simply called anorexia — is an eating disorder characterized by an abnormally low body weight, an intense fear of gaining weight and a distorted perception of weight.
+People with anorexia place a high value on controlling their weight and shape, using extreme efforts that tend to significantly interfere with their lives.

 Anorexia isn't really about food.
-It's an unhealthy way to try to cope with emotional problems.
+It's an extremely unhealthy and sometimes life-threatening way to try to cope with emotional problems.
 When you have anorexia, you often equate thinness with self-worth.

-The physical signs and symptoms of anorexia nervosa are related to starvation, but the disorder also includes emotional and behavior issues related to an unrealistic perception of body weight and an extremely strong fear of gaining weight or becoming fat.
+The physical signs and symptoms of anorexia nervosa are related to starvation.
+Anorexia also includes emotional and behavioral issues involving an unrealistic perception of body weight and an extremely strong fear of gaining weight or becoming fat.

 Physical signs and symptoms of anorexia may include:

 - Extreme weight loss or not making expected developmental weight gains